Acute CV Complications of Hematopoietic Stem Cell Transplantation

 - Neier M, Jin Z, Kleinman C, et al. Pericardial effusion post-SCT in pediatric recipients with signs and/or symptoms of cardiac disease.
 Bone Marrow Transplant 2011;46:529-38.

-Clinical Topics: Arrhythmias and Clinical EP, Cardio-Oncology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Pulmonary Hypertension and Venous Thromboembolism, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Statins, Acute Heart Failure, Pulmonary Hypertension, Echocardiography/Ultrasound
+Clinical Topics: Arrhythmias and Clinical EP, Cardio-Oncology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Statins, Acute Heart Failure, Pulmonary Hypertension, Echocardiography/Ultrasound, Hypertension

 Keywords: Stroke Volume, Cardiovascular Diseases, Retrospective Studies, Pericardial Effusion, Anthracyclines, Cardiotoxicity, Bone Marrow Transplantation, Atrial Fibrillation, Cardiac Tamponade, Hypertension, Pulmonary, Critical Illness, Mucopolysaccharidosis I, beta-Thalassemia, Expert Testimony, Prospective Studies, Ventricular Pressure, Ventricular Function, Left, Risk Factors, Heart Failure, Ventricular Dysfunction, Left, Echocardiography, Myocardial Infarction, Cardiomyopathies, Neoplasms, Tachycardia, Supraventricular, Critical Care, Hematopoietic Stem Cell Transplantation, Hospitals, Patient Care Team, Melphalan, Carmustine, Dimethyl Sulfoxide, Graft vs Host Disease, Hepatic Veno-Occlusive Disease, Bone Marrow, Cytarabine, Transplantation Conditioning, Whole-Body Irradiation, Anemia, Myocardial Ischemia, Cyclophosphamide, Thrombotic Microangiopathies, Arrhythmias, Cardiac, Metabolic Diseases, Hemoglobinopathies, Pharmaceutical Preparations, Sepsis, Disease Eradication